-For the year ended December 31, 2022, the operating lease expenses included in the combined statement of operations and changes in net assets in other expenses were \$490.
+For the years ended December 31, 2023 and 2022, the operating lease expenses included in the combined statements of operations and changes in net assets in other expenses were \$862 and \$490, respectively.

-17. COMMITMENTS AND CONTINGENCIES
+18. COMMITMENTS AND CONTINGENCIES

 Compliance Plan

 The healthcare industry has recently been subjected to increased scrutiny from governmental agencies at both the national and state level with respect to compliance with regulations.
 Areas of noncompliance identified at the national level include Medicare and Medicaid, Internal Revenue Service (IRS), and other regulations governing the healthcare industry.
 The System has implemented a compliance plan focusing on such issues.
 There can be no assurance that the System will not be subjected to future investigations with accompanying monetary damages.